tonylitianyu/tonylitianyu/README.md

 - ⚡ Fun fact: ...
 -->

 💼&nbsp;&nbsp;&nbsp;Ph.D.
-Student working on Robotics at GRASP Lab , University of Pennsylvania</a>
+Candidate working on Robotics at GRASP Lab , University of Pennsylvania</a>

 <!-- 🌱&nbsp;&nbsp;&nbsp;Interested in **Motion Planning**, **Control Theory**, and **Machine Learning** in **Robotics** -->